adrianspeyer/privacy-check/README.md

 Built as an educational tool for **seniors, teens, teachers, and anyone who wants to understand what they're giving away** every time they open a browser.

+## ⚠️ About the Security Grade (Experimental)

+Privacy Check’s **A–F Security Grade is a heuristic** — it’s meant to teach, not to “certify” privacy.

+A few important notes:

+- **The grade is intentionally weighted toward actionable risks**, like:
+  - WebRTC exposure (local IP leaks)
+  - Tracker blocking (ad blockers)
+  - Permission states (camera/mic/location already granted)
+- **Some checks are “advisory”** (useful context, but not meant to tank your score), like:
+  - Global Privacy Control (GPC) support
+  - Cookie availability (varies by browser / incognito mode)
+  - Browser fingerprint uniqueness (that’s shown separately as “Footprint Bits”)

+### Why letter grades can jump (A → C)
+Some privacy signals are close to **binary**:
+- Ad blocker: *Active vs Missing*
+- WebRTC: *Protected vs Leaking*
+- Permissions: *Denied vs Granted*

+So a single “big” change can move the grade more than you might expect.
+This is normal — it’s a starting point for learning what matters most.

+### VPN testing is an inference
+Browsers do not provide a true “VPN on/off” signal.
+Privacy Check estimates VPN impact by comparing your **public IP across two checks** (baseline vs latest).
+This is useful for learning, but it’s not a guarantee.

+### Bottom line
+Use this tool as a **privacy awareness dashboard**:
+- If your grade drops, it usually points to something you can fix.
+- If your grade stays high, it doesn’t mean you’re anonymous — your device can still be unique (see Footprint Bits).

+If you spot false positives/negatives in your environment, please open an issue — this project is evolving.

 ---

 ## The “Dual-Tier” Logic